Looking towards a now quiet Mt Tarawera - Image courtesy of © WVV

 to the larger page the directions are given on the left-hand side.

-Shuttle options are available too if you haven't got your own transportation.
+A shuttle option is available if you haven't got your own transportation.

 Good parking is available with toilet facilities at both the entrance and Bus Stop 2 in the valley itself.